OGRECave/ogre-attic/trunk/PlugIns/PCZSceneManager/docs/readme.txt

 connect portals to the same zone yet (i.e. no teleporters).
 This functionality could be added later.

+NEW IN VERSION 1.2: Portals can take 3 different forms: quad portals, AAB portals, and Sphere portals.
+AAB and Sphere portals do not add any culling planes to the frustum, and just serve to serve as enclosures for zones which aren't naturally surrounded by geometry.
+They function a little different than traditional quad portals in that they are volumetric, instead of planar (crossing is determined by going from "inside" to "outside" or vice versa).

-Portals require 4 corner points which are co-planar and form a polygon which is convex.
-They also (currently) require a "matching" portal for proper scene traversal.
+Quad Portals require 4 corner points which are co-planar and form a polygon which is convex.
+Quad Portal corners are specified in right-handed counter- clockwise winding order so that the norm of the portal would be facing the viewer.

+AAB Portals require 2 corner points (minimum & maximum corners) and form an axis- aligned box around the zone.
+IMPORTANT: The AAB portals that are associated with a node require a node which has the correct size AAB (node->_getWorldAABB()).

+Sphere Portals require 2 corner points (center point, and point on the surface of the sphere).

+The "direction" norm of AAB and Sphere portals is specified as either Vector3::UNIT_NEGATIVE_Z or Vector3::UNIT_Z.
+The first corresponds to a portal with norm facing 'inward' and the latter corresponds to a portal with norm facing 'outward'.

+NOTE regarding Portal Norms: The Norm of a portal should always point away from the zone the portal leads to.
+Another way to think of this is a node will only cross a portal if it crosses the portal traveling opposite direction of the norm).

+Portals also (currently) require a "matching" portal for proper scene traversal.
 In other words, portals always exist in pairs - one in each zone connected and co-existing in the same location, but facing in opposite directions.
-Portal corners are specified in right-handed counter- clockwise winding order so that the norm of the portal would be facing the viewer.

 While it is technically not required that a portal be associated with a scene node, it is STRONGLY recommended.
 Use Portal::setNode() to associate